Owais2099/NR-Hardware-Ecommerce-Website/README.md

 http://localhost:3000
 ```

+### Test User Accounts

+Here are three test user accounts for trying out different roles in the application:

+1. **Admin Account**

+   - Email: admin@gmail.com
+   - Password: password10
+   - Privileges: Admin (Can access admin panel)

+2. **Customer Account (John Cena)**

+   - Email: john@gmail.com
+   - Password: password10

+3. **Customer Account (Tom Cruise)**

+   - Email: tom@gmail.com
+   - Password: password10

-7. **Admin Privileges**: To grant admin privileges and access to the admin panel after signing up, set the `isAdmin` value to `1` for that specific user in the users table in the database.
+   **Note**: To grant admin privileges and access to the admin panel after signing up, set the value of `isAdmin` to `1` for the specific user in the users table of the database.

 ---